What are the Skills Needed to be a Good Reader?

 Is Reading Hard?

-Are some of these reading skills so challenging that they impact your child’s ability to read and/or understand material that their peers would be able to read easily?
+Are some of these reading skills so challenging that they cause reading difficulties (impact your child’s ability to read and/or understand material that their peers would be able to read easily)?
 Are they struggling with other literacy skills such as oral language, spelling and writing?
 All of these literacy skills are inter-related.

 All of these literacy skills are inter-related.
 If your child is struggling in one area, they will struggle to some degree in all of these areas.
 Ask yourself these questions: